 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Omron Corporation reported total greenhouse gas emissions of approximately 79,000,000 kg CO2e, comprising 3,727,000 kg CO2e from Scope 1, 74,702,000 kg CO2e from Scope 2, and 6,205,000,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious climate commitments under its OMRON Carbon Zero target, aiming for zero Scope 1 and 2 emissions by 2050.
-By 2030, Omron plans to achieve a 65% reduction in Scope 1 and 2 emissions compared to the fiscal year 2016 levels, alongside an 18% reduction in Scope 3 emissions during the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit temperature rise to 1.5°C. Omron's commitment reflects its dedication to sustainability and reducing its carbon footprint in the technology hardware and equipment sector.
+In 2023, Omron Corporation reported total greenhouse gas emissions of approximately 235,000,000 kg CO2e, comprising 3,727,000 kg CO2e from Scope 1 and 74,702,000 kg CO2e from Scope 2 emissions.
+The company has set ambitious climate commitments, aiming for a 65% reduction in absolute Scope 1 and 2 emissions by 2030, compared to the fiscal year 2016 levels.
+Additionally, Omron targets an 18% reduction in Scope 3 emissions, which primarily arise from the use of sold products, within the same timeframe.
+Omron's long-term goal is to achieve net-zero emissions for Scope 1 and 2 by 2050.
+The company’s commitment aligns with industry standards, reflecting a proactive approach to climate action.
+These targets have been validated by the Science Based Targets initiative (SBTi), ensuring they are consistent with the global aim to limit warming to 1.5°C.

 Access structured emissions data, company-specific emission factors, and source documents